wunderwuzzi23/blog/content/posts/2020/hunting-for-credentials.md

 Adversaries are leveraging widely exposed clear text credentials to gain access to sensitive information.

-At times the term "harvesting credentials" is used when red teamers emulate these attacks -  which is something that appears to be more opportunistic and I would **propose that security teams start to actively hunt for credential exposure that can put their organiztaion at risk** -- in case you are not yet doing that.
+At times the term *"harvesting credentials"* is used when red teamers emulate these attacks -  which is something that appears to be more opportunistic and I would **propose that security teams start to actively hunt for credential exposure that can put their organization at risk** -- in case you are not yet doing that.

 ## Actively hunting for credential exposure